gfrison/gfrison.github.io/_posts/2017-09-01-deeplearning-in-text-classification.md

 ---
 layout: post
 description: Convolutional Neural Networks for Text Classification outperforms Api.ai.
 Read what does it means for your Chatbot
-title: Deeplearning in Text Classification
+title: Deeplearning in Text Classification #NLProc #chatbots @gfrison
 image: /assets/minos-chart.png
 ---